TheNewStellW/vmware-operations-guide/content/Operations Management/Chapter 6 - Compliance Management/1.6.6-custom-benchmarks/_index.md

 weight: 60
 ---

-You can add a custom benchmark by clicking on the “Add Custom Compliance” card.
+You can add a custom benchmark by clicking on the "Add Custom Compliance" card.
 You can either create a new one or import an existing one.
 This allows not only define custom benchmarks but further reuse it in other environments.

 Give a name to the custom benchmark and add an optional description.

 ![Adding custom compliance](1.6.6-fig-1.png)

 Next, select the alerts definitions to enable as part of the compliance check.
 You can individually check the ones you want or start with a baseline and further customize the options.
-You can select a baseline by selecting the “Defined By” filter.
+You can select a baseline by selecting the "Defined By" filter.

 ![Modifying alert definitions](1.6.6-fig-2.png)